elijahr/nim-ci/README.md

 `nim-ci.sh` exports some bash functions:

-* `install_nim` - This will install Nim, using either choosenim, a nightly build, or building from source.
+* `install_nim` - Install Nim and place it in the `PATH`.
+This will use [choosenim](https://github.com/dom96/choosenim) if available for the architecture, otherwise will build Nim from source or use a nightly build, depending on the requested `NIM_VERSION`.
 * `build_nim_project` - If `NIM_PROJECT_TYPE` is `executables`, this will run `nimble install -y`.
 If `NIM_PROJECT_TYPE` is `library`, this will run `nimble develop -y`.
 * `export_bin_artifacts` - If `NIM_PROJECT_TYPE` is `executables`, this will place the project's binaries in `DIST_DIR` and create the tarball/zipfile containing those binaries at `ZIP_PATH`.
 If `NIM_PROJECT_TYPE` is `library`, this is a no-op.
-* `add_path` - Add an entry to PATH in a cross-CI way; GitHub Actions requires an additional step beyond simply setting `export PATH=foo:$PATH`.
+* `add_path` - Add an entry to `PATH` in a cross-platform way; GitHub Actions requires an additional step beyond simply setting `export PATH=foo:$PATH`.

-nim-ci.sh is only tested with Travis CI and GitHub Actions, but can likely be used on most CI environments.
+`nim-ci.sh` supports Travis CI and GitHub Actions, but can likely be used on most CI environments.
 Pull requests to support other CI environments are welcome.

 This script is used by various tools like [nimble](https://github.com/nim-lang/nimble), [choosenim](https://github.com/dom96/choosenim), and